CumulusNetworks/docs/content/guides/nsxt.md

 ### Traffic Flow

-ESXi hypervisors can reach each TEP addresses and build Geneve tunnels for the overlay VM-to-VM traffic.
+ESXi hypervisors can reach each TEP address and build Geneve tunnels for the overlay VM-to-VM traffic.

 This section describes two traffic flow examples:
 - [Layer 2 Virtualized Traffic](#layer-2-virtualized-traffic)